Skip navigation

 Entry requirements

 You should have or be expected to achieve, a minimum of a second class degree (2:2).
 For healthcare graduates, a pass is required.
-All degrees must be awarded before 1st August on the year of entry.
+All degrees must be awarded before 1 August on the year of entry.
 We welcome applications from individuals from a range of backgrounds, including humanities, science and healthcare.
 We may invite you to interview if are unable to make a decision directly from your application.
 If you are invited for an interview you will be asked to write a short paper (no more than half a page) on a subject associated with biomedical research.
 Alternative professional qualifications, or previous related experience, may be considered and we encourage you to apply.
+Applicants who do not have an undergraduate degree but are current medical students who have successfully completed 360 credits (or equivalent) including at least 120 credits at Level 6 (or equivalent) of their medical degree are also eligible to apply.

 English language requirements